Applying Harvard University Global System™ Tools;

 Fees include a workbook, PPT hand-outs, road maps,

-Martins upcoming brainstorming monograph and
+Martins upcoming brainstorming guide, and a daily

 continental breakfast plus hot and soft drinks during the